andreasvirkus/tallinn-transport-api/README.md

 ## TODO:
 - Create REST API for our GTFS mongo collection
 - Expose handful of GET endpoints (stop, ..?)
+- Configure start script to run index.js (maybe rename to import.js) and then run server.js
 - Have a cup of tea